tgrapperon/composable-effect-identifier/README.md

 ```swift
 struct TimerID: Hashable {}
 ```
-We can then use any value of this type as an effect idenfier:
+We can then use any value of this type as an effect identifier:
 ```swift
 switch action {
   case .start: